|

 and soups, this little café has quickly become a lunching favorite.

-Plus, it’s an inviting, warm space with a charming garden-patio
+Plus, its an inviting, warm space with a charming garden-patio

 in which you can enjoy your lunch during the summer/early fall seasons.